Beneath the covers

 Washable loose covers.

 The company line is "why wash your covers, when you can get them dry cleaned?".
-Years of experience has taught us that people rarely stick to the washing instructions, and so end up with covers too small to fit on again easily.
+Years of experience has taught us that people rarely stick to the washing instructions, and so end up with Loose Covered Sofas, too small to fit on again easily.

 For those of you still interested in washable covers, please read on but remember, you have been warned!